 In fact, Hawaii’s capital and largest city was the third-most unaffordable large U.S. city in 2010, but it reached the top position on this infamous list this year.
 Moreover, although the majority of the cities in the list have seen some fluctuations, Honolulu is the only city where mortgages have taken up more than 40% of homeowners’ incomes in 2010, as well as in 2015 and 2020.

-Homebuyers in Most Unaffordable City Would Need to Earn $43,567 More to Avoid Being Cost-Burdened
+Homebuyers in Least Affordable Housing Market Would Need to Earn $43,567 More to Avoid Being Cost-Burdened

 To buy a home stress-free and have a mortgage just under 30%, home buyers in nine of the 15 most unaffordable markets would need to earn at least $10,000 more in some of the most in-demand cities — and go as high as $43,567 more in San Francisco.